Do you have a Google My Business page for your business?

 - Opening Hours – Update your page to reflect holiday opening hours etc.

 - Messaging – Turn on your messaging function, so that people can message your Google My Business profile page.
+And people can also Follow your page too.

 NOTE – Anyone can suggest an edit to your Google my Business page.
 You will receive a notification saying an edit has been suggested.
 Check these regularly as you don’t want anybody to be changing the name on your page, web address, open hours etc.